Food Storage On Shelving

 Finally, flour is one of the most important staples of all time to have in your pantry.
 You can do so much with flour, such as preparing pancakes, making waffles, coating chicken before frying it, making a cake from scratch, and so much more.

-It’s a valuable ingredient when you want to make homemade gravy or thicken up some of your favorite soups.
+It’s a valuable ingredient for making homemade gravy or thickening up some of your favorite soups.
 Because many recipes require a bit of flour, you can’t go wrong with having it in your house.
-I like bread flour and use it in most of my recipes calling for flour.
-I enjoy making homemade bread, so having bread flour in the pantry is natural for me, but I use it in other flour-based recipes too.
+I prefer bread flour and use it in most of my recipes that call for flour.
+I enjoy making homemade bread, so having bread flour in the pantry is natural for me; however, I also use it in other flour-based recipes.

 Final Word

 When you plan to stock up on the essentials and add them to your pantry, these are the 11 items you need.
-Of course, you don’t have to rush out to the store and buy them all at once but consider getting these items when you can find them on sale to get them at the best price.
+Of course, you don’t have to rush out to the store and buy them all at once, but consider purchasing these items when you can find them on sale to get the best price.

 When you have these staples in your closet, you have what you need to make all kinds of meals for yourself and your loved ones.
-In addition, you’re more than likely to have what you need when following different recipes.
-May God Bless this world, Linda
+Additionally, you’re likely to have all the necessary ingredients when following various recipes.
+May God bless this world, Linda

 Copyright Images: Spaghetti and Rice Depositphotos_216187588_s-2019